 • there is legitimate progression for our learners from one week, month, year and key stage to the next

 As outlined in our curriculum model above, we believe that all students should have equal access to the curriculum.
-The structure of our Key Stage 4 options provides the opportunity for all students to achieve the English Baccalaureate (EBacc): a GCSE grade 5 or higher in one English, mathematics, two sciences, one humanities subject (geography or history) and a modern foreign language.
+The structure of our Key Stage 4 options provides the opportunity for most students to achieve the English Baccalaureate (EBacc): a GCSE grade 5 or higher in one English, mathematics, two sciences, one humanities subject (geography or history) and a modern foreign language.
 It is also important that students have some freedom to choose subjects they have an aptitude for and enjoy.

-Our Key Stage 5 curriculum is wide-ranging and includes traditional A’ Levels alongside vocational courses.
+Our Key Stage 5 programme of study is wide-ranging and includes traditional A’ Levels alongside vocational courses.
 We are able to offer over 30 courses at post -16.
 Sixth form students are supported through their option choices to ensure they follow an appropriate, personal programme of study to maximise their potential for success at the end of the two years.
 Students typically study three level 3 courses and combine this with the Extended Project, however there is the option to achieve four.
 Our students progress to the top universities as well as directly into apprenticeships or employment.

 Additional information regarding our curriculum can be found in the prospectus.